release-it/release-it/README.md

 repo.remote, repo.protocol, repo.host, repo.owner, repo.repository, repo.project
 ```

+The `version` variable is available from `beforeBump` (it's only available in `beforeStart` if there is no need to
+prompt the user for the next version).

 ## Plugins

 Since v11, release-it can be extended in many, many ways.
 Please head over to [plugins](docs/plugins/README.md) for more